University of Vigo

 Juan Carlos Burguillo received the M.Sc. degree in Telecommunication Engineering in 1995, and the Ph.D. degree in Telematics in 2001; both at the University of Vigo, Spain.
 He is currently an associate professor at the Department of Telematic Engineering at the same university.
 From 2004 to 2006 he was Quality responsible at the Telecommunications School, and from 2005 to 2009 Vice-dean for International Relations.
 In October 2010, he received a Medal for the Merit Order, from the Ministry of Interior affairs, for supporting the Spanish Security Forces in the fight against childhood crime in the Internet.
 He has directed and participated in several R&D projects in the areas of Telecommunications and Software Engineering, and has published more than one hundred papers in international refereed journals and conference proceedings.
 His main research interests include artificial intelligence, game theory and evolutionary algorithms applied to optimization, and eLearning.

-His expertise is focused on the behaviour of lead and potentially toxic elements on mine, urban and shooting ranges soils, and their study through several techniques: soil extractions, phytoremediation strategies, application of lead isotopes as tracers, TOF-SIMS analyses to know the behaviour with soil components, use of nanoparticles to reduce available contents and application of ecotoxicological techniques.
+My thesis was based on soil contamination by heavy metals and organic pollutants on mining, urban and shooting range soils, and their study through several techniques: soil extractions, phytoremediation strategies, application of lead isotopes as tracers, TOF-SIMS analyses to know the behaviour with soil components, use of nanoparticles to reduce available contents and application of ecotoxicological techniques.

 Angel Barajas is a professor at the Department of Financial Economics and Accounting at the University of Vigo (Spain).
 Degree in Economics and Business Administration from the Universidad Complutense de Madrid and Doctor of Business Administration from the University of Navarra.
 Before joining the University, he worked as an internal auditor and business consultant.
 He has taught Masters in universities in Germany, England, Portugal and Russia.
 He has been summoned as an expert by UEFA to discuss his Fair Play Financial program.
 He is a researcher of the Economic Observatory of Sport of Spain.
 He belongs to the SETrg research group (Sport, Entertainment and Tourism Research Group).
 He is currently the Academinc Secretary of the MBA in Sport from the University of Vigo.
 His research focuses on creating value through intangibles and sports finance.
 He is the Academic Supervisor and Leading Researcher of the International Laboratory on Intangible-driven Economy of the Higher School of Economics (Russian Federation).